aren-01/Customer-Management-Cloud-Application/README.md

 ![](./images/image2.jpg)

-## For quick installation, just fork the repo and deploy it through GitHub Actions.

 In this project, I focused on the system shown above.
 This is a simplified version of the first architecture, and it includes an